Lively Med/Am spot known for brunch & breakfast. Some say it lost its charm, others love the vibe & solid food. Great for people-watching!

-"The kale salad with salmon is specifically praised for its crispy salmon and addictive tangy dressing, with one user stating they could eat it daily.
-The 'prego roll' (Portuguese skirt steak) is also mentioned as a unique item."
+"The kale salad with salmon was specifically praised for its crispy salmon and addictive tangy dressing, described as reasonably priced for the area."

 Important Note